Reference Architecture: Reference Architecture - Protect apps and data on bring-your-own devices

-CompanyA uses the Citrix Secure Private Access service and the Virtual Apps and Desktops service to provide access to SaaS and internal web apps, virtual apps, and virtual desktops.
+CompanyA uses the Citrix Secure Private Access service and Citrix DaaS to provide access to SaaS and internal web apps, virtual apps, and virtual desktops.
 These services are a Zero Trust Network Access solution, which is a more secure alternative to a traditional VPN.

-The Secure Private Access service and the Virtual Apps and Desktops service use the cloud connectors’ outbound control channel connections.
+The Secure Private Access service and Citrix DaaS use the cloud connectors’ outbound control channel connections.
 Those connections allow the user to access internal resources remotely.
 However, those connections are:

 - Limited in scope so that only the defined resource is accessible

 - Based on the user’s primary, secured identity